-In effecting RIF, the primary goals of the school district shall be: what is in the best interests of the students; to maintain accreditation in compliance with the Standards of Accreditation for Arkansas Public Schools and the North Central Association, and the needs of the district.
-A RIF will be implemented when the superintendent determines it is advisable to do so and shall be effected through non-renewal, termination, or both.
-Any RIF will be conducted by evaluating the needs and long- and short-term goals of the school district in relation to the staffing of the district.
+In effecting a reduction in force, the primary goals of the school district shall be: what is in the best interests of the students; to maintain accreditation in compliance with the Standards for Accreditation of Arkansas Public Schools and/or the North Central Association; and the needs of the district.
+A reduction in force will be implemented when the superintendent determines it is advisable to do so and shall be effected through non-renewal, termination, or both.
+Any reduction in force will be conducted by evaluating the needs and long- and short-term goals of the school district in relation to the staffing of the district.